oncogenetics/LocusExplorer/Data/wgEncodeBroadHistone/README.md

 ### Note

-As GitHub has limitations on size of the [repisotories and files](https://help.github.com/articles/what-is-my-disk-quota/), Histone BigWig files not included in `LocusExplorer/Data/EncodeBigWig/`.
+As GitHub has limitations on size of the [repositories and files](https://help.github.com/articles/what-is-my-disk-quota/), Histone BigWig files not included in `LocusExplorer/Data/EncodeBigWig/`.
 These files are public and can be downloaded from <a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a> - total ~2.5GB.
 Downloaded bigWig files must be saved in `LocusExplorer/Data/EncodeBigWig/` folder.

 <a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a> contains the public downloadable files associated with ENCODE track.